 antiviral medicine to treat hepatitis C or HIV/AIDS - atazanavir, boceprevir, cobicistat, delavirdine, fosamprenavir, indinavir, nelfinavir, ritonavir, saquinavir, telaprevir.

-a stomach or intestinal disorder (including Crohn's disease, diverticulitis, or Ogilvie's syndrome);
+a stomach or intestinal disorder (including diverticulitis, or ischemic colitis);

 stomach cancer, colorectal cancer;

 a perforation (a hole or tear) in your esophagus, stomach, or intestines;

 recent surgery on the stomach or intestines; or